haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 		- That two of the fields in the file include spatial information relating to the x and y coordi-nates.
 Here, the coordinate reference system (CRS) is EPSG:4326 - WGS 84.
 	- If you press Add and Close, you should see that the addresses have been added to the QGIS map.

+- Figure 2

+6. We have now added the addresses where there were cholera deaths, but it is in a global coordinate system, and this can cause some problems in our analysis because it is in a different coordinate system that the other data that we are going to use.
+Let’s reproject it to the same as the study area bounding box -EPSG:32630 UTM.
+	- In the Processing Toolbox, search for Reproject and open the Reproject layer tool b) Choose deathAddresses.csv as the Input layer
+	- Set the Target CRS as the Project CRS: EPSG:32630 UTM – WGS 84 / UTM zone 30N d) Save it as a new layer, deaths_locations.shp in your file directory
+	- Press Run

+- Figure 3

+7. Let’s now change the symbology of the deaths_locations layer to identify addresses that had multiple deaths (Figure 3).
+	- Remove the original deathsAddresses csv layer by right-clicking it and selecting Remove Layer b) Right-click the new reprojected deaths_locations layer, and choose Properties and go to the Sym-bology tab.
+	- Make the Symbol Graduated and the Value Num_Cases
+	- Change the Method to Size.
+Rather than changing the colour of the symbol based on the number of cases, this will change the size of the symbol.
+Make the Size from 10 to 30 Map Units
+	- Make the Classification Mode Natural Breaks with three classes and choose Classify
+	- Press Ok.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJ4MTV3V05CSzZKRHc3Vml2Ijp7In
 N0YXJ0IjoxOTk1LCJlbmQiOjIwMTQsInRleHQiOiIjIyBEQVRB